kaviles22/EEG_SignalsClassification/README.md

 # EEG Signal's project

 ## Introduction
-Two types of visual stimuli were developed: based on frequency and evoked potential P300, data were collected from 9 subjects initially.
+Two types of visual stimuli were developed: based on frequency and evoked potential P300, data was collected from 9 subjects initially.

 ### Types of experiment
 - Color experiment